 In the following video, you can see the illustration of opportunities introduced in the Improved Import & Export Magento 2 extension:

-Although Magento 2 doesn’t let you transfer newsletter subscriber, you won’t get lost them anymore.
+Although Magento 2 doesn’t let you transfer newsletter subscribers, you won’t get lost them anymore.
 With the Improved Import & Export Magento 2 extension and the Free Magento 1 to Magento 2 Migration add-on, you can move them along with 24 other entities within just a few clicks.
-Follow the links below to get all the necessary instruments to perform the migration:'
+Follow the links below to get all the necessary instruments to perform the migration:

 Magento 2 Newsletter Subscribers Import & Export FAQ

 Let’s take a look at other nuances of importing and exporting Newsletter Subscribers in Magento 2 with the help of the Improved Import & Export Magento 2 extension.